d-run/drun-docs/docs/zh/docs/en/blogs/2025/inside-vllm.md

 !!! tip "💡Get in touch:"

     If you spot any errors in the post, please DM me - feel free to drop me a message on [X](https://x.com/gordic_aleksa) or [LinkedIn](https://www.linkedin.com/in/aleksagordic/) or via [anon feedback](https://docs.google.com/forms/d/1z1fEirrN2xtGxAsJvptpM7yV4ByT5SF25S-XiMPrXNA/edit).

-## Acknowledgements

-A huge thank you to [Hyperstack](https://www.hyperstack.cloud/) for providing me with H100s for my experiments over the past year!

-Thanks to [Nick Hill](https://www.linkedin.com/in/nickhillprofile/) (core vLLM contributor, RedHat), [Mark Saroufim](https://x.com/marksaroufim) (PyTorch), [Kyle Krannen](https://www.linkedin.com/in/kyle-kranen/) (NVIDIA, Dynamo), and [Ashish Vaswani](https://www.linkedin.com/in/ashish-vaswani-99892181/) for reading pre-release version of this blog post and providing feedback!

 ## References